 We are an "emerging growth company" under the federal securities laws and will be subject to reduced public company reporting requirements.

-Public offering price \$ \$ \$ Underwriting discounts(1) Proceeds to us, before expenses Proceeds to the selling shareholders, before expenses shares from us at the public offering price, less the underwriting discount,
+Public offering price \$ \$ \$ Underwriting discounts(1) Proceeds to us, before expenses Proceeds to the selling shareholders, before expenses

 (1) See "Underwriting" for additional information regarding underwriting compensation.